conan-io/docs/tutorial/creating_packages/other_types_of_packages/package_prebuilt_binaries.rst

          As we are directly using our IDE or CMake to build the library, the ``build()`` method of the recipe is never called and could be removed.

 3. We call :command:`conan export-pkg` to package the built artifacts.
-This will call the ``package()`` method of the recipe, that is using `cmake --install` internally.

    .. code-block:: bash